eceo-epfl/RS-OVSS/README.md

 - The TLM aerial images can be downloaded from the [swissIMAGE 10cm website ](https://www.swisstopo.admin.ch/de/orthobilder-swissimage-10-cm)

 - The TLM annotations can be downloaded as shapefile 'BodenBeckdung' on the [swissTLM3d website](https://www.swisstopo.admin.ch/de/landschaftsmodell-swisstlm3d)
-    - The TLM dataset as used in this repository can be provided on request by contacting the authors.
+    - The TLM dataset as used in this repository can be downloaded here : [TLM dataset drive]([https://www.swisstopo.admin.ch/de/landschaftsmodell-swisstlm3d](https://drive.google.com/file/d/12qsQ_9ef7PeJ3WAOJz7szIa0Qbk0ItjZ/view?usp=sharing) or by contacting the authors.